 The five bins, located at our Customer Service Centres and one other location in town, collected over one tonne of e-waste within five months.
 This programme won the WWF Earth Hour Award for "Biggest Step Beyond The Hour" in 2012.
 Buoyed by the success and with the aim of making e-waste more convenient by providing more locations of recycling, StarHub increased the number of bin locations in August 2012.

 Due to popular demand and to further cement their commitment to electronic waste recycling, StarHub and TES-AMM brought DHL on board as a partner and the programme was renamed RENEW.
+Read more details about the RENEW programme.

 For Earth Hour 2013, StarHub collaborated with Singapore's other two telco operators, SingTel and M1, to issue an Earth Hour Challenge to their collective consumers.
 The challenge was for 2,303 customers to decline a shopping bag during the three days before Earth Hour.
 As a result of that challenge, StarHub employees joined forces with staff from the other two telcos to clean a stretch of East Coast Beach.